kiwitcms/kiwitcms.github.io/content/2018-01-22-milestones.markdown

 ----------------------------

-pylint is the standard static analyzer for Python and currently it reports over 4000 errors and warning when executed against Kiwi TCMS.
+pylint is the standard static analyzer for Python and currently it reports over 4000 errors and warnings when executed against Kiwi TCMS.
 This is a huge number and it needs to become zero!
 We've also identified interesting patterns that will make it into pylint and pylint-django plugins!